haqatak/CAMELTrack/README.md

 [BEE24](https://holmescao.github.io/datasets/BEE24), [PoseTrack21](https://github.com/anDoer/PoseTrack21) and put them under data/ inside the cameltrack directory.

 ### Off-the-shelf Model weights
-The model weights for the detectors, reID models, and pose estimation models are available here : XXX.
-The input cues from each model (if you don't want to run the off-the-shelf models) are available here : XXX.
+The model weights for the detectors, reID models, and pose estimation models that have been used for the paper are available from DiffMOT : https://github.com/Kroery/DiffMOT/releases.
+We will release the input cues from each model soon (if you don't want to run the off-the-shelf models).

+You can already use the ultralytics yolov8 or yolov11 detector or pose estimator, and the reID weights are downloaded automatically [from huggingface](https://huggingface.co/trackinglaboratory/keypoint_promptable_reid).

 Alternatively, you can use the detections from [DiffMOT](https://github.com/Kroery/DiffMOT) directly, by placing them in the appropriate directories.